 top of page

-Why Do Schools Across The Jersey Shore Face Difficult Challenges?
+Why Do Schools Across The Jersey Shore Face Devastating Music Education Challenges?

 Making Music Matter For Kids is heping rad parents across the Jersey Shore